March 28, 2022

 There are three distinct areas within the grounds, each representing a period in the palace’s history.

-If a reminder about the variety of Scotland’s greenery is needed, a visit to Glen Grant’s Speyside distillery might just provide it.
+If a reminder about the variety of Scotland’s greenery is needed, a visit to Glen Grant’s Speyside might just provide it.

 In 1886, James Grant, the ‘Major’ established the distillery’s famous Victorian garden to display many of the plants and fruits he gathered on his extensive travels.